ivandelic/azure-ad-jwks-trasformator/README.md

 - You have access to OCI and Azure tenancies.
 - You have a client application that needs to connect to API Gateway in OCI.
 I will be using Visual Builder for a demonstration.
 Still, you can use any of yours since the application registers in Azure AD and implements simple [OAuth client credential flows](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) for JWT issuance.
 - You have basic knowledge about [API Gateway](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Concepts/apigatewayoverview.htm) and [Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm) in OCI.
-- You have created Virtual Cloud Network (VCN) for API Gateaway and Functions in OCI
+- You have created Virtual Cloud Network (VCN) for API Gateway and Functions in OCI

 ## Introduction
 In the multi-cloud era, it's preferred to use distributed components across different hyper-scale clouds.
 This example will ensure that Azure AD OAuth IdP protects API deployments in OCI using the JWT tokens and OAuth client credential flow.
 The flow is typically easy to use since it requires exporting (1) JWKS keys from Azure AD IdP and importing them into OCI API Gateway.
 The client application then invokes Azure AD IdP to (2) issue JWT using client credentials and grabs the JWT from the response.
 Finally, the client application supplies JWT with the (3) request against protected API Gateway resources in OCI.
 Three mentioned steps are depicted in the architectural sequence below.